Ford Falcon (XF)

-The Ford Falcon (XF) is a full-sized car that was produced by Ford Australia from 1984 to 1988.
-It was the third and final iteration of the fourth generation of the Falcon and also included the Ford Fairmont (XF)—the luxury-oriented version.
-Between 1993 and 1999, this series provided the platform for the Falcon utility (XG and XH) that was sold alongside the fifth-generation Ford Falcon sedans and wagons.
+The Ford Falcon (XF) is a full-sized car that was produced by Ford Australia from 1984 to 1988, with the utility and panel vans running through to March 1993.
+It was the third iteration of the fourth generation of the Falcon and also included the Ford Fairmont (XF)—the luxury-oriented version.

 Overview

-The XF sedan and wagon range was sold between October 1984 and February 1988, with the utility and panel vans running through to March 1993.
+The XF sedan and wagon range was sold between October 1984 and February 1988,.